Girardi back in Bronx for exhibition ahead of Phillies debut - WHIZ News

 OUCH

-Jean Segura left the game in the second inning after he was hit on the left hand by Garcia.
-The Phillies did not expect a report on his hand until Tuesday.
+Phillies third baseman Segura left the game in the second inning after he was hit on the left hand by Garcia.
+There was no X-ray technician at Yankee Stadium.

 ROSTER